bdwong/checkpointer/README.md

 Database Cleaner is good for transaction-based rollback and truncating tables.
 It also works on multiple ORMs and database engines.

-Once you start dealing with external tests (e.g. Selenium or Sahi) and longish scenarios, you should consider Checkpointer.
+Once you start dealing with external tests (e.g. Selenium or Sahi) and longish scenarios with branching test cases, you should consider Checkpointer.

 How to use